Realized volatility and parametric estimation of Heston SDEs: Introduction

-In this paper focused on feasible parameter estimation for the Heston volatility SDEs, we construct observable parameter estimators from the first and second order empirical moments of the realized volatility process $Y_t^{\eps}$, and we analyze their $L^2$-consistency as $\eps \to 0$.
-The empirical moments of $Y_t^{\eps}$ rely on explicit sub-sampling schemes which specify key computational parameters (e.g. number of points in the window $(t - \eps, t)$, observational time-step, number of observations) as functions of the window size $\eps$.
+When realized volatilities are computed over sliding windows of small duration $\eps$, our target is to determine nearly optimal stockprice sub-sampling rates enabling good control of estimation errors for the parameters of the Heston SDE driving the (unobservable) volatilities.
+In contrast with other results on parametric estimation of the volatility Heston SDE under indirect observability (e.g. \cite{Gloter2007}), our results address estimation of both drift and diffusion parameters in the volatility SDE.
+Parametric estimation of the diffusion term for generic SDEs is a delicate task; several methods have been introduced \cite{hoffmann2002,bz2002,gloter2000,comte2009}, but comparing performance and robustness for various estimators still remains an active research area.

 Application of the general theory developed in \cite{azreti15} requires a substantial analytical investigation of the Heston model.
-We give concrete estimates for the $L^q$ convergence speed of realized volatility $Y_t^{\eps}$ to true volatility $V_t$ and we derive explicit nearly optimal sub-sampling schemes of $Y_t^{\eps}$ for efficient estimation of empirical moments.
+For realized volatilities $Y_t^{\eps}$ computed on sliding windows of length $\eps \to 0$, we give concrete estimates for the $L^q$ convergence speed of $Y_t^{\eps}$ to true volatility $V_t$ and we derive explicit nearly optimal sub-sampling schemes of $Y_t^{\eps}$ for consistent estimation of empirical moments.
 We compute theoretical convergence speeds for our observable estimators of the Heston SDE parameters as $\eps \to 0$ and we compare them to numerically evaluated convergence speeds.
 To this end, we perform numerical investigation of the Heston model, through extensive simulations with $\eps \to 0$.
 Our simulations refine and confirm our theoretical convergence rates for the realized volatilities as well as for our estimators of the Heston parameters.
 We thus validate asymptotically optimal ranges for the number of data points used to compute each realized volatility.
 Our numerical results indicate that for small but realistic values of $\eps$, nearly optimal convergence rates of our observable parameter estimators can still be achieved with data subsampling less frequent than the theoretically prescribed rates.